 2. Jozankei Snow Lantern Festival

-Jozankei Onsen Snow Lantern is another festival organized in Sapporo.
-The festival was first held in 2011 with the idea of welcoming guests with snow candlelight by all Japanese ryokan and hotels.
+The Jozankei Onsen Snow Lantern Festival is another festival held in Sapporo.
+The festival was first held in 2011 with the idea of welcoming guests to all of the local ryokan and hotels with lit snow candles.
 About 2,000 snow candles decorate the whole area of Jozankei and what makes these candles extra special is that they are all handmade by the staff working at the hot spring resort.
-The numerous candles flickering in the snow are a very romantic sight at night, a great dating spot!
+The numerous candles flickering in the snow are a very romantic sight at night, and make for a great date spot!

 Jozankei Snow Lantern Festival 2023